Violeta Chamorro: Gender consequences

-Post-presidency
+Post-presidency (1997–2025)

 Chamorro did not contest in the 1996 general election since, at the time, the Constitution did not allow presidents to run for immediate reelection.
 The presidency was won by conservative Arnoldo Alemán, who – in an election described by observers as "flawed but fair" – received 51% of the votes cast over Daniel Ortega's 37.8%.
 The handover of power took place on 10 January 1997.

 Chamorro retired from politics after her presidential term ended.
-In July 1997, she established a foundation bearing her name (Fundación Violeta Barrios de Chamorro), which she chaired, intended to create development projects to strengthen peace initiatives; it ceased operations in Nicaragua in 2021 under pressure from Ortega, who returned to power in 2007, has established a dictatorship.
+In July 1997, she established a foundation bearing her name (Fundación Violeta Barrios de Chamorro), which she chaired, intended to create development projects to strengthen peace initiatives; it ceased operations in Nicaragua in 2021 under pressure from Ortega, who returned to power in 2007.
 She joined the Carter Center's Council of Presidents and Prime Ministers of the Americas Program, which works for co-operation and peace throughout the Americas.
 Chamorro was also a member of the Inter-American Dialogue.

 She left Nicaragua, and the family home in Managua she had shared with her late husband, for Costa Rica in October 2023.